 Don’t be a hero.
 Don’t have an ego.
 Always question yourself and your ability.
 Don’t ever feel that you are very good.
 The second you do, you are dead… my guiding philosophy is playing great defense.
 If you make a good trade, don’t think it is because you have some uncanny foresight.
 Always maintain your sense of confidence, but keep it in check. – Paul Tudor Jones II

 They (traders) would rather lose money than admit they’re wrong… I became a winning trader when I was able to say, “To hell with my ego, making money is more important” – Marty Schwartz

 Some people have a big ego.
 They need to be right.
 Some are besserwissers.
 These people can find it hard to trade completely mechanical.
 A mechanical system can have less than 50% win ratio and still make money.
 It feels pretty hard to have so many losers.
 Somehow they need to feed their ego.
 This trait is prevalent on online discussion forum.
 They brag about their prediction accuracy, how they have made 200% in 6 months and why others are wrong.
-They live and die by their ego.
-Sure, there are successful discretionary traders, but probably a lot more succesful mechanical traders.
-In trading you have to accept that losses is a part of doing business.
+Sure, there are successful discretionary traders, but probably a lot more successful mechanical traders.
+In trading you have to accept that losses are a part of doing business.
 In order to make money you have to admit losses.
 For some this is very hard.
-It leads to overtrading, getting stuck in losing trades (they get too big) and taking home small winners.
-But to succeed you have to divirce from your ego.
+It leads to overtrading, getting stuck in losing trades and taking home small winners.
+But to succeed you have to divorce from your ego.
 Leave feelings aside.

 Detachement to money